okozelsk/NET/Readme.txt

 		supporting feedback
-		readout layer consists of FF network for every output field (with or without hidden layers) ESN does not support SpectralRadius parameter and it will not be added. instead of SpectralRadius parameter ESN provides detailed statistics of reservoirs' neurons states.
-User should simply tune weight scales and watch statistics/results to select right scales and also to avoid reservoirs' neurons oversaturation.
+		readout layer consists of FF network for every output field (with or without hidden layers) ESN does not support SpectralRadius parameter and it will not be added.
+			Onstead of the SpectralRadius parameter the implemented Esn provides detailed statistics over internal reservoirs' neurons states.
+User should simply tune weight scales and monitor the statistics/results to select right scales and also to avoid reservoirs' neurons oversaturation.

 Demo application